johnrjj/graphql-typescript/README.md

 #GraphQL Example (Query + Mutation w/ Relay edge/node compliance)

-`tsc && node dist/index` to start. navigate to graphiql like usual (http//localhost:3000/graphql)
+`yarn && tsc && node dist/index` to start.

+Navigate to graphiql like usual (http//localhost:3000/graphql)

 Comments:
 I really like GraphQL personally.
 We use it in production at my day job, and it's a real cool piece of technology.